Facts: Amount Per 2 tablets:

 Soybean Powder ( Soylife ) Yielding:

 Daidzein 34 mg

 Glycitein 20 mg

 Genistein 8 mg

 Total Isoflavones 62 mg

-Suggested Use: One genistein tablet a few times a week with breakfast, or as recommended by your health care professional.
+Suggested Use, dose: One genistein tablet a few times a week with breakfast, or as recommended by your health care professional.

 is formulated with important herbs and nutrients to